What Are the Symptoms?

 Your treatment will depend on several things, including your age, overall health, medical history, and how severe your case is.

-Drugs that ease joint pain, stiffness, and swelling include:
+Drugs that ease joint pain and stiffness include:

 - Anti-inflammatory painkillers, such as aspirin, ibuprofen, or naproxen